The Mountain, The Sea, and You and Me

 The Dunfanaghy Retreat

-I’m excited to tell you I’m doing another Dunfanaghy Retreat in 2023.
-I’m inviting you to join me and a small group of kindred spirits in Dunfanaghy, County Donegal on the 26th-29th September 2023.
+I’m excited to tell you I’m doing another Dunfanaghy Retreat in 2025.
+I’m inviting you to join me and a small group of kindred spirits in Dunfanaghy, County Donegal on the 8th - 11th April 2025.
 Come and hear what you’re meant to hear.
 It will feel like coming home.

 The Format